EternityForest/AnyoneCanDoIt/MathELI5.md

 Multiplying by a negative number inverts.
 5 times -2 is -10. -5 times -2 is 10.
 This is useful in signal processing.

+## Percents

+Percents are pretty much multiplication.
+10 percent of 50 is the same as 10 times 0.10.

+Note that there are 100 percent steps, and 100 steps of 0.01 between 0 and 1, which is why this works.

+This also means that percentages are reversible, because multiplication is.

+10 percent of 50 is 5.
+50 percent of 10 is also 5.
+Many times
+the reversed version is easier to mentally calculate, if for some unlikely reason you don't have your phone.

+As an aside, some math people will insist this is very obvious, but like most of the stuff in this file, I only know because of some random Facebook meme.

 ## Division